 Posted by Fred Bals on January 23, 2018

 Why?
 In modern software development, code is rarely written from scratch.
-Forrester Research indicates that custom code now often comprises only 10 to 20 percent of many applications, with the remainder being previously developed code, third-party code, and increasingly, open source code as the core foundation for applications.
-In fact, Black Duck code audits indicate that 95 percent of code bases contain undisclosed open source.
+Forrester Research indicates that custom code now often comprises only 10%–20% of many applications, with the remainder being previously developed code, third-party code, and increasingly, open source code as the core foundation for applications.
+In fact, Black Duck code audits indicate that 95% of codebases contain undisclosed open source.

 The need to understand open source risk in a recent acquisition was the driver for the leading provider of patient medical financing options, AccessOne, to reach out to Black Duck by Synopsys for an open source code audit.

 “We wanted to assure that the target was keeping code current and identify any security or operational risk that could result from their use of open source,” AccessOne chief technology officer Connor Gray told me late last year.
 “We also took advantage of the web services analysis that Black Duck On-Demand provides.
 Those provide indicators of an organization’s rigor around their software process.
 If the target isn’t aware of what code is in their code base, it might be an indication that they are doing a sloppy job of code management.
 If they have developers putting code into the code base without the organization being aware of it, that poses significant risk.”

 As I previously noted, open source may come with legal obligations that go with the usage of that code.
 There also may be security vulnerabilities within the code.
 A Black Duck On-Demand open source code audit is an automated process that discovers the open source components in a codebase, and the legal compliance issues related to those open source components, prioritizing any issues based on their severity.
 The audit also discovers known security vulnerabilities related to the open source components as well as operational risks such as versioning and duplications.